 In some plants, seedless fruits develop without fertilization through a process known as parthenocarpy.

-The exocarp is the outermost part of the pericarp, and is often the visible skin or peel of the fruit.
+The exocarp is the outermost part of the pericarp, and is often the visible skin of the fruit.
 It consists of the epidermal and subepidermal layers of fruits, with various classifications based on texture and appearance such as glabrous (no pubescence), glaucous (waxy bloom), finely pubescent, and densely pubescent.
 It may also be represented by a hard, thick, or leathery rind.
 The exocarp is one of the basis in the classification of fruits into various fruit types.

 The endocarp is the innermost layer of the pericarp, the part that immediately encloses the seeds.
 It occurs in various forms and texture ranging from thin and papery to hard and stony as in the fruit type called drupe.
 In mango fruits, the endocarp is thick, woody and fibrous; in coconut it is represented by a hard shell.